Acropolis metro station: Exhibits

 Reproduction of a part of the Parthenon's frieze, exhibited on the platforms.
 The original part of the frieze is exhibited at the British Museum as part of the Elgin Marbles.

 Ancient pottery discovered during construction, exhibited on the concourse level.

 Sculptures exhibited on the concourse level.
-The sculptures depict Helios' chariot, Dionysus, Demetra, Persephone and Hebe or Artemis.
+The sculptures depict Helios' chariot, Dionysus, Demeter, Persephone and Hebe or Artemis.

 Picture from the building process of the station depicting several antiquities found during construction works, exhibited on the level that links the concourse and the platforms.

 Archaeological section exhibited on the level that links the concourse and the platforms.

 Bus Connections

 Only stops that are within 200m from any of the station's exits are listed.
 Special bus routes are not included.